solana-foundation/solana-improvement-documents/proposals/0075-precompile-for-secp256r1-sigverify.md

-Due to the unaudited and somewhat unknown nature of the `p256` crate and the strict security and reproducibility considerations required to enable compatibility with Firedancer, we propose to implement the precompile utilizing the `OpenSSL` [crate](https://crates.io/crates/openssl/0.10.57).
+Due to the unaudited and somewhat unknown nature of the `p256` crate and the strict security and reproducibility considerations required to enable compatibility with other clients, we propose to implement the precompile utilizing the `OpenSSL` [crate](https://crates.io/crates/openssl/0.10.57).
 The `OpenSSL` crate is already a dependency in the Anza client and has additionally been heavily scrutinized/tested by the broader public.

-Addtionally with regard to the development of Firedancer, the OpenSSL rust crate merely wraps and binds to the underlying C implementation of OpenSSL.
-This eases the effort in ensuring reproducibility between the Firedancer and Anza client.

 Our benchmarks also show that verifying a signature using the `OpenSSL` crate is ~3x faster than using the `p256` crate.